cosmicrafts/cosmicrafts.com/src/assets/markdown/en/architecture.md

 ### Tokens
 The native Spiral token adheres to the [iCRC standards](https://internetcomputer.org/docs/current/developer-docs/defi/tokens/token-standards) with the following benefits:

-- **Standard Compliance**: Ensures compatibility with Internet Computer infrastructure and other dApps.
+- **Standard Compliance**: Ensures compliance with Internet Computer infrastructure and other dApps.
 - **Exchange Integration**: Designed for compatibility on both centralized (CEX) and decentralized exchanges (DEX).

 ## Frontend Integration